Quito & Galapagos Islands Trip Details

 Welcome to Ecuador!

 Ecuador, your host country, is one of the most biodiverse countries in the world.
-It’s truly one-of-a-kind with four different worlds coming together in a spectacular way.
+It’s truly unique, with four different and spectacular regions: the Pacific Coast, the Andes, the Amazon, and the Galápagos Islands.

-Immerse yourself in the wildlife, culture, and unique ecosystem it has to offer.
-We’ll hike, snorkel, and boat our way across the archipelago as we get to know the wildlife, locals, and remarkable landscapes.
+You can immerse yourself in the wildlife, culture, and unique ecosystem it offers.
+We will hike, snorkel, and boat across the archipelago as we get to know the wildlife, locals, and beautiful landscapes.

 Duration: 8 days, 7 nights